ainephelan/ainephelan.github.io/_posts/2019-03-15-the-gender-gap.md

 ![train](https://raw.githubusercontent.com/ainephelan/ainephelan.github.io/master/images/People_Train.jpg)

 ## Visualising the Gender Gap in College Majors
-Today we're going to look at creating visualisations which communicate the historical narrative of the gender gap in different fields of study in the US.
+Today I'm going to look at creating visualisations which communicate the historical narrative of the gender gap in different fields of study in the US.

-We'll use the already cleaned data set described below, and we're going to take the opportunity to practice some techniques to eliminate [chartjunk](https://en.wikipedia.org/wiki/Chartjunk) and maximise the [data-ink ratio](https://infovis-wiki.net/wiki/Data-Ink_Ratio).
+I'll use the already cleaned data set described below, and I'm going to take the opportunity to practice some techniques to eliminate [chartjunk](https://en.wikipedia.org/wiki/Chartjunk) and maximise the [data-ink ratio](https://infovis-wiki.net/wiki/Data-Ink_Ratio).
+I want these visuals to be communicative and complete, not requiring any ancillary data to be understood.

 All the better to see you with my dear!